Arlu/Linux-Kernel-Development/README.md

 # Verify the kernel image is created
 ls arch/x86/boot/bzImage

-# Make headers for using with BusyBox later:
+# Make headers for using with BusyBox later (skip for 6.8 and later):
 make headers_install INSTALL_HDR_PATH=~/headers/linux-5.15

 # Back to home folder: